Joyce Grant

 Joyce Grant (23 January 1924 – 11 July 2006) was a UK-based South African actress known for her comedic roles.
-Grant was born in Bloemfontein, South Africa and her father encouraged her to move to London to study acting.
+Grant was born in Bloemfontein, South Africa, and her father encouraged her to move to London to study acting at the Central School of Speech and Drama.
 When she returned to South Africa, her roles included: "Lola" in William Inge's Come Back Little Sheba and as "Laura Wingfield" in Tennessee Williams' The Glass Menagerie.
 At the end of the 1950s she returned permanently to London and appeared in: The Happy Apple, Something’s Afoot, The Club, Deathtrap and Tonight at Eight-thirty.
-On television she was in Gideon's Way "How to Retire without Really Working".
+On television she was in The_Man_in_Room_17 and Gideon's Way "How to Retire without Really Working".